Oxaziridine: N-acylamidation

-The transfer of acylated amines is more difficult than that of unsubstituted amines, although, unlike amine transfer by oxaziridines, there are no alternative methods that directly transfer acylated amines.
+The transfer of acylated amines is more difficult than that of unsubstituted amines.
+Unlike amine transfer by oxaziridines, there are no alternative methods that directly transfer acylated amines.
 Acylamine transfer has primarily been performed using amines and hydrazines as nucleophiles.
 Very few transfers of acylated nitrogens to carbon nucleophiles have been successfully performed, although some do exist in the literature.

 Rearrangements

 Oxaziridines have been found to undergo rearrangement reactions via a radical mechanism when irradiated with UV light or in the presence of a single electron transfer reagent such as CuI. spirocylic oxaziridines undergo ring expansions to the corresponding lactam.
 The migrating substituent is determined by a stereoelectronic effect where the group trans to the lone pair on the nitrogen will always be the predominant migration product.
 In light of this effect, it is possible to take advantage of the chiral nitrogen due to high inversion barrier to direct the rearrangement.
 This phenomenon is demonstrated by observed selectivities in the rearrangements below.
 In the rearrangement on the left the thermodynamically unfavorable product is observed exclusively, while in the reaction on the right the product derived from the less stable radical intermediate is favored.

 Aubé takes advantage of this rearrangement as the key step in his synthesis of (+)-yohimbine, a natural medicine classified by the NIH as possibly effective in the treatment of erectile dysfunction and the sexual problems caused by selective serotonin reuptake inhibitors.

 It is also notable that oxaziridines will thermally rearrange to nitrones.
 Cis-trans selectivity of the resulting nitrone is poor, however, yields are good to excellent.
 It is thought that some oxaziridines racemize over time through a nitrone intermediate.